 Are students tracked in a personalized, competency-based learning environment?

-But in a personalized, competency-based learning environment, students learn actively using different pathways and varied pacing that does not result in tracking or other forms of ability grouping.
-Each of the core elements of personalized, competency-based education – engaging experiences, a focus on the learner’s individual needs and assets, student agency and autonomy, connections to real-world experiences and preparation – have a substantial body of research and evidence supporting their efficacy in closing opportunity gaps and producing more equitable outcomes.
+Tracking – the widespread practice of labeling, ranking, sorting and separating students by perceived academic ability and behavioral compliance – limits what learners have access to and can achieve.
+Once tracked, students typically receive very different expectations, messages, learning conditions, curricula and opportunities.
+Over time, these differences open more doors for some while slamming them shut for others.
+In a personalized, competency-based learning environment, students learn actively using different pathways and varied pacing that does not result in tracking or other forms of ability grouping.
+Each core element of personalized, competency-based education – engaging experiences, a focus on the learner’s individual needs and assets, student agency, connections to real-world experiences and preparation – have substantial evidence supporting their efficacy in closing opportunity gaps and producing more equitable outcomes.